cashapp/protosync/README.md

 ## Contributing

-Code is always welcome, but so to are extra `repo` entries in the builtin config.
+Code is always welcome, but so too are extra `repo` entries in the builtin config.
 The more repo entries are built in, the more .proto files can be resolved by default!

 ## Example